Skip to main content

 Does Florida Have a Transfer on Death Deed?

-If you have seen a "Florida TOD deed" mentioned, it usually points to one of two different things:
+If you have seen a "Florida TOD deed" mentioned, it usually points to one of three different things:

 How to Pass Florida Real Estate Outside Probate